Free standard delivery on £50 spend Extra 10% off via App Earn £15 Credit? Over 210k reviews & 4.4 rated

 • This habit ensures you are meeting that crucial morning protein target often missed in typical Western diets.

 Carbohydrates are essential, but carb-heavy meals like pasta, stir fries, or jacket potatoes can become much more macro-friendly by increasing the protein.
+This approach transforms a meal that might leave you hungry soon after eating into a balanced, filling powerhouse.

 • Increase the portion of grilled chicken, fish, steak or tofu in your favourite rice or noodle dish, and reduce the carb quantity as needed.